csc-training/elements-of-hpc/parallel-computing-concepts/types-of-problems.md

 sums, no interaction is needed, and the algorithm can be considered trivially parallel.
-If the problem would be different and Alice would need to interact regularly with Bob during her computations, it would be considered a *tighly coupled* algorithm instead (e.g. solving a sudoku together is an example of a tightly coupled problem).
+If the problem would be different and Alice would need to interact regularly with Bob during her computations, it would be considered a *tightly coupled* algorithm instead (e.g. solving a sudoku together is an example of a tightly coupled problem).

 TODO (Edukamu team): Animation idea: